sgagankumar/IOT-Project_AgriCloud/README.md

 # AgriCould_IOT-PROJECT

- An IOT based project that provides live monitoring of climatic conditions and better irrigation.

-THis is an IoT based project that provides live monitoring of climatic conditions and better irrigation.
+ This is an IoT based project that provides live monitoring of climatic conditions and better irrigation.

 # AGRICLOUD PROJECT